 - Credit or debit card payments could be made through IRS-authorized processors.
 While a small fee applied, this gave taxpayers another convenient option.

-- Checks or money orders could be mailed along with Form 1040-V. The payment was made payable to the United States Treasury, and the Social Security number and tax year were written on the memo line.
+- Checks or money orders could be mailed along with Form 1040-V. The payment was made payable to the United States Treasury, with the Social Security number and tax year written on the memo line.

 - Electronic funds withdrawal could be scheduled during e-filing, allowing the taxpayer to set the payment date.